 Is kratom a controlled substance in Canada?

-No. Kratom is legal to buy, sell, and possess in Canada.
+No. In Canada it’s legal to buy, sell, and possess.
 See our legality guide.

 Can I overdose on kratom?

 Pure kratom has a relatively high safety margin.
-Dangerous outcomes almost always involve adulterated product or combinations with other substances.
+The dangerous outcomes?
+They almost always trace back to adulterated product, or to mixing with other substances.

 What’s the safest dose?